 What’s more, instances of these bug-borne illnesses are increasing.
-According to the CDC, diseases and infections from tick bites, mosquitoes, and fleas have tripled in the past 13 years!
+According to the CDC, diseases, and infections from ticks, mosquitoes, and fleas have tripled in the past 13 years!
 In that time, nine new germs spread by mosquitoes and ticks were either discovered or introduced into the U.S., seven of them from ticks.
 Ticks seem to be the fastest-growing threat, accounting for over 60% of the reported 642,602 cases of insect-borne illnesses during those 13 years.
-The most recent estimate puts the number of Americans who contract Lyme disease each year at around 300,000 — scarier still, only 35,000 of those are reported.
+The most recent estimate puts the number of Americans who contract Lyme disease each year at around 300,000 — scarier still, only 30,000 of those are reported.

-The issue of how to protect yourself, unfortunately, isn’t completely uncomplicated.
+The answer to that, unfortunately, isn’t completely uncomplicated.
 Bug repellents are full of strong chemicals, and according to the Environmental Working Group, there is “no sure, completely safe way to prevent bug bites.
 All bug repellents have pros and cons.”
-Keep in mind that using a bug repellent adds to your toxic load.
+Keep in mind that using a chemical bug repellent adds to your toxic load.